Nauvoo Legion: Nauvoo under Mormon martial law

-Joseph Smith addressing the Nauvoo Legion.
+Smith addressing the Legion.
 This was a preliminary sketch done in 1845 for a panorama painting of the Legion to be hung in the Nauvoo temple, though it was never used.

-Tensions between Nauvoo and surrounding non-Mormon settlements peaked by the summer of 1844, in part because the Nauvoo Legion came to be regarded as Smith's private army.
+Tensions between Nauvoo and surrounding non-Mormon settlements peaked by the summer of 1844, in part because the Legion came to be regarded as Smith's private army.
 Governor Thomas Ford called the militia "a military force at their own command."
 Tensions were further exacerbated by defectors from the Church of Jesus Christ of Latter Day Saints, including Wilson Law, who was the Legion's ranking Major General.
 Wilson Law was excommunicated from the church on April 18 over his opposition to the doctrine of plural marriage and a court martial was held that expelled Law from the Legion on April 29.
 At the same time on April 29, Charles C. Rich was ordered to take command of the Legion.
 For a while over the next months, Jonathan Dunham filled in for Rich as Major General while Rich was away in Michigan.